aspose-cells/Aspose.Cells-Doc-md/german/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-16-12-0-release-notes/_index.de.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v16.10.0, Aspose.Cells for .NET v16.11.0, Aspose.Cells for .NET v16.12.0, Aspose.Cells for Java v16 .10.0, Aspose.Cells for Java v16.11.0 und Aspose.Cells for Java v16.12.0 sind ebenfalls in diesem Aspose.Cells für Android v16.12.0 enthalten.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v16.10.0, Aspose.Cells for .NET v16.11.0, Aspose.Cells for .NET v16.12.0, Aspose.Cells for Java v16.
+10.0, Aspose.Cells for Java v16.11.0 und Aspose.Cells for Java v16.12.0 sind ebenfalls in diesem Aspose.Cells for Android v16.12.0 enthalten.

 {{% /alert %}}